-Models assessing the association between threat and Democratic support across the 15 surveys adjust for multiple demographic, socio-economic, political, zipcode-level, and county-level control covariates in addition to census area fixed effects.26 The covariates we adjust for are well-established in the preexisting literature as motivations for Latinx evaluations of presidential politicians.
-See Section J.5 for a full enumeration of controls across surveys in addition to citations of prior literature that justify control covariate inclusion.
+Models assessing the association between threat and Democratic support across the 15 surveys adjust for multiple demographic, socio-economic, political, zipcode-level, and county-level covariates in addition to census area fixed effects.
+The covariates we adjust for are well-established in the preexisting literature as motivations for Latinx evaluations of presidential politicians.
+See Section D.5 for a full enumeration of controls across surveys in addition to citations of prior literature justifying control covariate inclusion.